jiahao04/d4vd-store-clone/README.md

 ## Bootstrap Components Explanation

-Explanation of every single Bootstrap element used in the creation of this page. (components-explanation.md)
+Explanation of every single Bootstrap element used in the creation of this page.
+[Components Explanation](components-explanation.md)

 ---